-Home » our home » Kitchen design and decorating » Butcher block countertops…6 + year later
+Home » our home » Kitchen design and decorating » Butcher Block Countertops from Ikea 8 years later

 When we remodeled our kitchen in 2010, we were on a tight budget.
-I knew at the time I didn’t want laminate, and stone was out of the question, so we decided on butcher block countertops.
+I knew at the time I didn’t want laminate, and stone was out of the question, so we decided on butcher block countertops for our kitchen countertops from Ikea.
 This picture is from around 2013.
 It’s so funny to see how yellow the paint was (BM Linen White) compared to how bright and white it is now.
+The number one question I get is how well do butcher block countertops hold up long term?
+As it’s now been over 8 years, wanted to answer some of the most asked questions for you form our own experience and everyday challenges.

 Butcher block countertops 6 years later, an honest review

-In 2010,a 7 foot piece of butcher block from Ikea was $179.00, we needed two, so it was really affordable.
-We even had some left over we made cutting boards out of.
-At the time, it was a brand new thing, so my cabinet contractor gave me raised eyebrows and shook is head a bit, when we brought in the boxes of Oak countertops from Ikea.
+I loved the Ikea butcher block counter tops because they are a solid wood countertop, it’s not an overlay or veneer. they In 2010, a 7 foot piece of butcher block from Ikea was $179.00, we needed two, so it was really affordable, the entire project cost for the countertops with installation were about $500.
+Even today they are a much less expensive option compared to granite or marble.
+Since we had to buy two slabs for our wood countertop, we even had some left over we made cutting boards out of that we put on our coffee bar.
+At the time, it was a brand new thing, so my cabinet contractor gave me raised eyebrows and shook is head a bit when we brought in the boxes of Oak countertops from Ikea.
+I wanted to oak because it’s a hardwood and can handle moisture.
+Plus, I loved the grain pattern and color of the Oak compared to the ash option they had at the time.
+It’s also a beautiful wood in the way it ages.

 Jennifer Rizzo white painted cabinets with brass hardware